jorgedzib/serverless-capestone/README.md

 This project was created using the code of the Serverless TODO application project of my Cloud Developer Nanodegree at Udacity.

 To finish this App some changes in the Frontend would be needed.
-However this was not the scope of this work becuase the objective it to make the capestone project of my cloud developer Nanodegree.
+However this was not the scope of this work becase the objective it to make the capestone project of my cloud developer Nanodegree.